Kai Residency

 Kai Residency is the founding member of LOORE (The Estonian Creative Residencies Network).
 Formed in 2022 by 14 organisations, it was created with an aim to increase the collaboration between artist residencies in Estonia to further their capacity, influence and value.
 LOORE promotes the sharing of resources between members while supporting the mobility of creative professionals and representing the interests of creative residencies.

 In 2023 LOORE initiated the residency program for Ukrainian artists.
 It will provide opportunities for Ukrainian artists, critics, and art professionals to connect with a supportive artistic community across Estonia and to give artists a safe space in which to continue their creative practices.
 Kai Art Center welcomed Ukrainian artist Maria Plotnikova to the Kai Residency.
+This LOORE grant was funded by Nordic Culture Point (Additional funding to support Ukrainian Artists, residency funding module of the Nordic-Baltic Mobility Programme for Culture).

 Maria Plotnikova: August 11, 2023 – September 11, 2023